RobiNN1/phpCacheAdmin/README.md

 ## Updating

-Replace all files and delete the `tmp` folder (this folder contains compiled Twig templates and metrics DB files).
+Replace all files and delete the `/tmp/twig` folder (it contains compiled Twig templates).

 ## Environment variables